Master of Pharmacy - 767AA

-Complete a Master of Pharmacy at UC to:
+Complete a Master of Pharmacy at UC and you will:

 - gain the necessary knowledge, exposure, attitudes and clinical decision-making skills required to practice as a pharmacist

 - undertake a series of problem based clinical studies to further develop your skills and adaptability

 - develop an understanding of healthcare consumers' needs